LearnTeachCode/debugging-report-template/README.md

 2. Hypothesis not confirmed. == did not make a difference.

 3. Hypothesis is confirmed in that the correct value is being captured since according to the documentation .value returns a string, so we know that what is being typed into the box returns a string even if a number were typed.

+4. Hypothesis is confirmed.
+The userInput == correctAnswer for whatever reason is not evaluating to true, even if I literally type in "a."
+However, if I set the if statement to true, it will always return the correct message.
+So the problem lie in the if statement.
 ```

 <br/>